-- e\Logistics enables real-time information sharing and integration between sales, CLC, SSI, DC, and field installation, facilitating seamless collaboration and coordination amongst them. - Without collaboration and coordination, cycle time cannot be reduced and customer satisfaction cannot be improved.
+- eLogistics enables real-time information sharing and integration between sales, CLC, SSI, DC, and field installation, - facilitating seamless collaboration and coordination amongst them. - Without collaboration and coordination, cycle time cannot be reduced and customer satisfaction cannot be improved.

-- In sales proposal and processing, - Before e\Logistics, field installation was minimally involved in proposal and sales process, - which led to over-promise of salesmen and customer dissatisfaction later on. - After e\Logistics, sales and field installation work together more closely via tight coordination and information sharing, toward more realistic, concrete sales.
+- In sales proposal and processing, - Before eLogistics, field installation was minimally involved in proposal and sales process, - which led to over-promise of salesmen and customer dissatisfaction later on. - After eLogistics, sales and field installation work together more closely via tight coordination and information sharing, toward more realistic, promising sales.

-- In order fulfillment, - It used to be that salesmen coordinate with individual factories, which was redundant, inefficient, time-consuming - Now, CLC coordinates every activity with sales and SSI. - It used to be that "we gotta produce everything because we are a manufacturing company." - Now, Otis sources its parts and components from any suppliers who can provide with higher quality and lower prices, be they Otis factories or outside vendors.
+- In order fulfillment, - Salesmen used to coordinate with individual factories, which was redundant, inefficient, time-consuming - Now, CLC coordinates every activity with sales and SSI. - It used to be that "we gotta produce everything because we are a manufacturing company." - Now, Otis procures its parts and components from any suppliers who can provide with higher quality and lower prices, be they Otis factories or outside vendors.